ordina-jworks/ordina-jworks.github.io/README.md

 - Save your file in the **_post** directory using the following file format: *{year}-{month}-{day}-{title}.md*
 	- **example**: *2015-11-09-Awesome-Blog-Post.md*
 - Be sure to publish as **plain text**!
 (Jekyll will generate the static HTML for us)
+- Make sure the image has a size of 500x293 or has at least the same ratio
 - Tweak and commit your changes until you feel satisfied with it

 ## Submit your blog post for publication